xypnox/blag_zola/content/posts/notes/intro/index.md

 tags = ["tech", "blog", "notes", "dendron"]

 [extra]
-metadata_image = "/posts/notes/cover-intro.png"
+metadata_image = "/posts/notes/intro/cover-intro.png"

 +++

 {% cover(src="cover-intro.png") %}
-The two sides of the Yin and Yang combine to provide ultimate harmony!
+An introduction to a Journey in note taking.
 {% end %}

 Once when I was foolish and clever, I thought I would never need to write anything down.
 That I will remember everything forever.
 I lived with this assumption till I came to my senses.